 As a founding member of the Web-based Information Science Education (WISE) Consortium, the iSchool offers graduate students access to highly specialized courses from global leaders in Library and Information Science (LIS) education.
 This collaboration expands the collection of elective courses available at Syracuse, allowing students to explore their interests beyond the limits of the traditional curriculum.
 Learn more about the iSchool's involvement in the WISE Consortium here.

 Syracuse University is a member of The Online Learning Consortium (formerly the Sloan Consortium), the leading professional online society devoted to advancing quality online learning and providing access to high quality online education for individuals, institutions, professional societies and the corporate community.
 The iSchool regularly participates in Online Learning Consortium conferences, trainings and professional events.

 The iSchool, established in 1896 and renamed as the first Information School in 1974, has a long tradition of leading innovation and change.
 Our ideals and values are the foundation for our success.
-Our 20 year history in distance and online education – beginning with our first distance program offering in 1993 – combined with our leadership in the field of information and technology, allows us to provide our online students with flexible, rigorous, cutting-edge online graduate degree programs.
+Our extensive experience in distance and online education – beginning with our first distance program offering in 1993 – combined with our leadership in the field of information and technology, allows us to provide our online students with flexible, rigorous, cutting-edge online graduate degree programs.

 iSchool online students earn the same degree as campus students.
 Their only differentiation is the mode of learning.